The Shard’s light spectacle in the sky

-The Shard commissioned the award winning art collective, Jason Bruges Studio (JBS), to create the astonishing ‘Shard Lights’, with Jenni Pystynen and Adam Heslop taking lead design roles.
-For this celebration each of the SGM luminaires provided the extreme brightness and powerful output needed to create the required impact which made it visible right across London.
+The Shard commissioned the award-winning art collective, Jason Bruges Studio (JBS), to create the astonishing ‘Shard Lights’, with Jenni Pystynen and Adam Heslop taking lead design roles.
+For this celebration, each of the SGM luminaires provided the extreme brightness and powerful output needed to create the required impact which made it visible right across London.

-Irvine Sellar, The Shard’s developer and joint owner, explained his vision: “The Shard has become a beacon for modern London, and is globally recognised as an emblem of our capital.
+Irvine Sellar, The Shard’s developer and joint owner, explained his vision: “The Shard has become a beacon for modern London, and is globally recognized as an emblem of our capital.
 We wanted to create an unprecedented installation that takes an architectural icon and turns it into a piece of public art as a gift that every Londoner can enjoy during the festive season.”

 The massive scale of this project can be put in perspective by the 310m high (1,016 ft) building comprising Europe’s first vertical town of 72 floors holding over 30 acres of space rising up from a mere 1 acre of land.

 Bruges acknowledges the challenges he and his team faced.
 “Creating Western Europe’s highest art installation is an enormous challenge.
 We were dealing with high winds and heavy equipment, but the opportunity to create something on this epic scale was worth the effort."